Overwhelmed Mind: Unraveling the Chaos of an Anxiety Attack

 3. Seeking Support: It is essential for individuals experiencing anxiety attacks to seek support from loved ones, friends, or mental health professionals.
 Sharing their experiences and feelings can provide validation and help develop coping mechanisms.

-4. Cognitive-Behavioral Therapy (CBT): CBT is a highly effective therapy for managing anxiety attacks.
+4. Cognitive-Behavioral Therapy (CBT): CBT is a highly therapy for managing anxiety attacks.
 It focuses on identifying and challenging negative thought patterns and replacing them with more realistic and positive ones.

 5. Medication: In some cases, medication may be prescribed to help manage anxiety attacks.
 Antidepressants, anti-anxiety medications, and beta-blockers are among the medications commonly used to treat anxiety disorders.